PeterStanding/Bake-Away/README.md

 ------
 TO DO:
 ------
-SQL populated with dummy data
+1.SQL populated with dummy data
-Server coding
+2.Server coding
-Connect database to html
+3.Connect database to html
-Finish html
+4.Finish html
-test cases
+5.Test cases
-Documentation on code (Mario)
+6.Documentation on code (Mario)
-Video Demo
+7.Video Demo
+8.Documentation on SQL